mnuck/chess/games/chess/BixNix/README.md

 ### Transposition Table
 - Store Score, Depth, Move, Node Type (exact, upper bound, lower bound)
+- Stored in a large array used as a hash table
 - Sized via the frown test to achieve an acceptable collision rate

 ### Zobrist Hashing